State of Good Repair

 Each district will receive between 5.5 percent and 17.5 percent of the total available SGR funds in any given year based on the SGR needs as described above.

-When the CTB approved, by resolution, the prioritization process methodology in June 2016, they approved the district funding distribution percentages for fiscal years 2017 and 2018.
+When the CTB approved, by resolution, the prioritization process methodology on May 16, 2018, they approved the district funding distribution percentages for fiscal years 2019 and 2020.

 * A bridge that has been deemed structurally deficient does not imply that it’s likely to collapse or is unsafe, but there are elements of the bridge that need to be monitored and / or repaired.